 |Editing Report||You can click Edit Report to add or delete campaigns from your report||You can edit your report by adjusting your filter criteria.|

 Once you’ve created your report, you’ll find a blank table containing campaigns in each row.
 The table will populate once you select Edit Columns and choose the metrics you’d like to add.
-Then, click Run Report to generate your metrics.
+From here, click Run Report to generate your metrics.

-You can also toggle calculations for the average of any rate or numerical metric or total for any numerical metric.
+You can also toggle calculations for the Average of any rate or numerical metric and Total for any numerical metric.

 For any multivariate campaigns, you can view these metrics broken down by your variants and control group by clicking the arrow next to the campaign name.
 The rows containing your variants will include performance results for that variant, and the row containing your control will include just the results for your conversion events.